valueflows/linked-data-creator-api/README.md

 # API
 Written in node.js callback style

+### connect
+Pass a mongo url, and wait for it to connect to the database.

+### disconnect
+disconnects from the database

 ### configure
-Pass a github token, and a URL to access a mongo database at
+Pass a github token, and the username of the github user it belongs to

 ### search
 Find entities quickly by querying the mongo table of entities.